datasets/collective/README.md

 # DataHub Collective

-We are a collective who care about creating high-quality open data.
-We curate, publish, and maintain datasets together, and build the tooling to support that.
+We are a collective creating high-quality open data.
+We curate, publish, and maintain datasets together -- and build the tooling to support that.
 We also just hangout and [chat about data stuff](https://discord.gg/8KvAeFV).

 More specifically, we steward the **[[ideas/DataHub Commons|DataHub Commons]]** and work together on developing the tooling and platform to run it.